johnbender/twenty-questions/writing/parser.md

 parse (print e) == e
 ```

+By requiring `parse` to be the left-inverse of `print`, we can easily check whether our
+constraints specify an unambiguous parser: if `print` is left-invertible, then we
+can synthesize an unambiguous `parse` function.
+Unfortunately, our specification
-To demonstrate the problem, note that `print` is not one-to-one.
+of `print` is not left-invertible, because it is not one-to-one.
 For
 example, `print (Mul (Add (Num 1) (Num 2)) (Num 3))` and `print (Add
 (Num 1) (Mul (Num 2) (Num 3)))` both produce the string `"1+2*3"`.
-How
-should our parser parse the string `"1+2*3"`?
-At this point, our
-specification is ambiguous.
+Our parser
+can only return one AST for this string, so our constraint `parse (print e) == e` must
+fail for at least one of these ASTs.
+Therefore there is no way to define `parse`
+to be an inverse of `print` as specified by our current constraints.
 We can automatically detect these kinds of
 ambiguities by searching for two ASTs that are printed to the same
-value.
-We can then resolve the ambiguity by asking the user to choose
+value, and resolve each ambiguity by asking the user to choose
-which of the two ASTs should be returned by the parser for that input.
+which of the two ASTs should be returned by the parser for that input:

 <span style="color:red">Q:</span> What is `parse "1+2*3"`?
 [1/2]